yesean/resume/README.md

 This is my
-[up to date resume](https://github.com/yesean/resume/blob/main/resume.pdf) written in a fun web stack.
-I've used latex in the past, but I'm a front end dev, so why use something sucky for styling when I can use HTML/CSS/JS instead!
+[up to date resume](https://github.com/yesean/resume/blob/main/resume.pdf) written with a web stack.
+I've used Latex in the past, but I always forget the syntax and it's annoying to style, so I've decided to use more familiar tools instead.

 ## Overview

 The basic markup template is in `src/resume.html`.
 The styling and alignment is all in `src/resume.css`.
-The actual resume content is in `src/data.js` and there's a script `src/resume.js` that adds the content to the HTML template.
+The actual resume content is in `src/data.yml` for readability and there's a script `src/resume.js` that adds the content to the HTML template.

 ## Development